The one word I hope will end up describing my 2016? Change.

 I know that if I set myself a goal of meditating every day, I’ll never stick to it, but five days a week is an achievable goal.
 Again, it’s all about getting to grips with my anxiety and feeling stronger and healthier.
 I know meditation will help me; it’s just about remembering to do it on the days when I feel fantastic rather than solely on the day after I have a panic attack.

 To Give Myself at Least One Month Offline

 When I hit the reset button earlier this year, one of the best things I did for myself was to stop.
-No work, no writing, no social media, no emails.
+No writing, no social media, no emails.

-This year, I’m going to try and take a minimum of one month offline to do anything that doesn’t involve work.
+This year, I’m going to try and take a minimum of one month offline to do anything that doesn’t involve writing.
 My month in Greece could be the perfect time to do it.